oneapi-community/awesome-oneapi/README.md

 * [repulsive-surfaces](https://github.com/icethrush/repulsive-surfaces) - A numerical framework for optimization of surface geometry while avoiding (self-)collision.
 * [GeometricTools](https://github.com/davideberly/GeometricTools) - The Geometric Tools Engine (GTE) is a collection of source code for high-performance computing in mathematics, geometry, graphics, image analysis, and physics, using CPU multithreading and GPU programming.
 * [gptoolbox](https://github.com/alecjacobson/gptoolbox) - This is a toolbox of useful MATLAB functions for geometry processing, constrained optimization and image processing.
 It contains several features such as mesh deformation, mesh parameterization, and discrete differential geometry operators for triangle and tetrahedral meshes.
+* [gtensor](https://github.com/wdmapp/gtensor) gtensor is a multi-dimensional array C++14 header-only library for hybrid GPU development.
+It was inspired by xtensor, and designed to support the GPU port of the GENE fusion code.
 * [Homogeneous and Heterogeneous Implementations of a tridiagonal solver on Intel® Xeon® E-2176G with oneMKL getrs](https://github.com/olutosinbanjo/oneMKL_getrs.git) - Homogeneous and Heterogeneous implementations of a tridiagonal solver with oneMKL getrs
 * [Jacobi Iterative Solver for Multi-GPU](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL/DenseLinearAlgebra/guided_jacobi_iterative_gpu_optimization) - (C++ based, from Intel) Illustrates how to use the Jacobi Iterative method to solve linear equations.
 This sample starts with a CPU-oriented application and shows how to use SYCL to offload regions of the code to a GPU.
 The sample walks through developing an optimization strategy by iteratively optimizing the code and ultimately targetting multi-GPUs if available.
 * [LAMMPS](https://github.com/lammps/lammps) - AMMPS is a classical molecular dynamics simulation code designed to run efficiently on parallel computers.
 It was developed at Sandia National Laboratories, a US Department of Energy facility, with funding from the DOE.
 It is an open-source code, distributed freely under the terms of the GNU Public License (GPL) version 2.